-The enormous Canin massif in Alps, on the border of Slovenia and Italia is formed from very thick (almost 1 km) Dachstein (Triassic) limestone layer.
+The enormous Canin massif in the Alps, on the border of Slovenia and Italia is formed from very thick (almost 1 km) Dachstein (Triassic) limestone layer.

-This mass of carbonate rock is perfect example of karst processes.
-Speleologists have explored hundreds of kilometres of cave passages here, there are known more than 800 caves.
+This mass of carbonate rock is a perfect example of karst processes.
+Speleologists have explored hundreds of kilometers of cave passages here, there are known more than 800 caves.
 Many caves here are very deep and long, the deepest cave here is the 1,533 m deep Čehi 2 cave, several more caves are more than 1 km deep.

 Especially famous are the vadose pit caves of Canin massif, which basically are extremely deep wells, formed by a vertical flow of rainwater and meltwater through the limestone.